 Glazing for Homemade Blueberry Muffins

-This really is just a versatile glazing that is perfect for any kind of glaze friendly dessert.
-I use it both for these easy blueberry muffins, but also my pumpkin white chocolate muffins.
+This really is just a versatile glazing that is perfect for any kind of glaze-friendly dessert.
+I use it both for these easy blueberry muffins, and also for my pumpkin white chocolate muffins.

 (Side note: I also often add a splash extra water for photographic purposes, but would leave it a little thicker if I’m not using it for photoshoots.)